RobBrazier/octobercms-clicky-plugin/README.md

-# octobercms-clicky-plugin
+# OctoberCMS Clicky Plugin
 Clicky Plugin for OctoberCMS.
-Inspired by the Google Analytics Plugin from RainLab
+Inspired by the [Google Analytics Plugin](https://github.com/rainlab/googleanalytics-plugin) from RainLab